chimay/wheel/README.md

 ## Buffer groups & categories

-Wheel let you organize your buffers by creating as many buffer groups as you need, add the buffers you want to it and quickly navigate between :
+Wheel let you organize your files by creating as many file groups as you need, add the files you want to it and quickly navigate between :

-- Buffers of the same group
+- Files of the same group
-- Buffer groups
+- File groups

 Note that :

 - A location contains a name, a filename, as well as a line & column number
-- A buffer group, in fact a location group, is called a circle
+- A file group, in fact a location group, is called a circle
-- A set of buffer groups, or a category, is called a torus (a circle of circles)
+- A set of file groups, or a category, is called a torus (a circle of circles)
 - The list of toruses is called the wheel

 ### Why do you need three levels of grouping ?